postmanlabs/labs-docs/src/pages/docs/postman/integrations/gitlab.md

     url: "https://learning.getpostman.com/docs/postman/collections/intro-to-collections"
 ---

 Back up and synchronize your Postman Collections on GitLab (an open source Git repository manager) and on any of your custom domains.
-Your Collections are all tucked in safe and sound with our latest Postman Pro to GitLab Integration.
+Your Collections are all tucked in safe and sound with our latest Postman to GitLab integration.

 Setting up a GitLab integration requires you to get a GitLab Personal Access Token and configure how you would like to back up your collections.